dvvincent/cpu_monitor/README.md

    - `background_monitor()` runs as an async coroutine
    - Collects all system metrics periodically
    - Emits data via Socket.IO to connected clients

+4. **Database Storage**:
+   - Historical metrics are stored in a PostgreSQL database enhanced with the TimescaleDB extension.
+   - SQLAlchemy ORM is used for database interaction.
+   - Alembic handles database schema migrations.

 ### Frontend (HTML/JavaScript)